romanwu10/gemini-enhancer/README.md

 2. Open Chrome and go to `chrome://extensions/`
 3. Enable "Developer mode" in the top right
 4. Click "Load unpacked" and select the extension folder
-5. The extension will be active on Gemini and Claude.ai
+5. The extension will be active on Gemini

 ## Permissions